Israeli nationalists chant racist slogans in Jerusalem march

-As the march got underway, groups of Orthodox Jewish groups gathered outside Damascus Gate, waving flags, singing religious and nationalistic songs, and shouting “the Jewish nation lives” before entering the Muslim Quarter.
-One large group chanted “Death to Arabs,” and “Let your village burn down” before descending into the Old City.

-Police cleared Palestinians out of the area, which is normally a bustling Palestinian thoroughfare.
-At one point, a drone flying a Palestinian flag flew overhead.

-Ahead of the march, Prime Minister Naftali Bennett said that “flying the flag of Israel in the capital of Israel is an obvious thing” and that Israel had made this clear “from the outset.”
-At the same time, he asked participants to celebrate in a “responsible and respectful manner.”
+Ahead of the march, Prime Minister Naftali Bennett said that “flying the flag of Israel in the capital of Israel is an obvious thing,” but also urged participants to celebrate in a “responsible and respectful manner.”

+Bennett later issued a statement instructing police to show “no tolerance” toward the racist groups.
+He described them as a “minority that came to set the area on fire” and vowed to prosecute violent extremists — a step that few Israeli governments have taken in the past.
+Foreign Minister Yair Lapid called the racist groups “a disgrace.”

 Thousands of people normally take part in the march through the Muslim Quarter, including some who shout out nationalistic or racist slogans toward the Palestinians, before making their way to the Western Wall in the Jewish Quarter on the other side of the Old City.